 Elfriede Meindl, “Christopher Book 2; The Adventures of Christopher and Angeline,” Nova Scotia: Gaspereau Press, 2007, ISBN-10: 0980884004

 Elfriede Meindl, “Christopher Book 3: The Magic Stone,” Nova Scotia: Gaspereau Press, 2008, ISBN-10: 097316221X

 Each Meindl figurine has been individually constructed using the simple household-kitchen tools which Elfriede had at hand.
 A rolling pin, darning needle, paring knife, and tea-strainer were her main tools, supplemented by bits of lace and knitted fabric that were used to make patterns on sweaters and decorate ladies’ gowns.
 Each figurine is an original hand-made creation.
 Absolutely no molds were ever used in their production.
 Each figurine was sold with a hang tag describing it’s production and individually signed “E. Meindl.”
 Each Meindl figurine is also individually signed on it’s base: “Original, E. Meindl, Nova Scotia.“ This characteristic signature at the base of all her figurines is the guarantee of their authenticity

-This website has been created by Elfriede Meindl’s children with love and admiration and in honor of her 90th birthday.
+This website was created by Elfriede Meindl’s children with love and admiration and in honor of her 90th birthday.
 It is our tribute to our mother, Elfriede Meindl’s, talent and imagination

 Thanks to Elfriede's granddaughter, Laurie Waxman, for the website design and development.

-While we would enjoy hearing your stories and comments about Meindl Figurines in the Guest Book, Mrs. Meindl will offer no identification, authentication or price appraisal of her work.
+While we would enjoy hearing your stories and comments about Meindl Figurines in the Guest Book, the family can offer no identification, authentication or price appraisal of her work.
 No figurines are for sale through this website.